Origin of Rhubarb

-Ever wondered about the origin of rhubarb?
 I have discovered that this wonderful

 plant originated in Asia thousands of years ago.
 There are in fact sixty various

-species still in existance today.
+species still in existence today.

 Turkey rhubarb or also known as Chinese and East Indian rhubarb was primarily used